hackeriet/blog/_posts/2026-06-01-demystifying-telco.md

 Think of this post as a map.
 The point is to connect the pieces well enough that a responsible researcher that can read a pcap can recognize the trust boundaries, and know what needs authorization before touching anything live.

-Modern mobile calling is several ordinary systems stacked together: DNS, IPsec, SIM-backed authentication, carrier profiles, SIP, and operator policy.
+Bottom line up front, modern mobile calling is several ordinary systems stacked together: DNS, IPsec, SIM-backed authentication, carrier profiles, SIP, and operator policy.

 <!-- excerpt -->